Chain-of-Sketch: Enabling Global Visual Reasoning: Dataset generation

 There are several algorithms for generating a maze with one component.
 These algorithms differ in their generation speed, the average length of the paths in the maze, and the branching factor of the maze which specifies the average number of branches in the paths of the maze.
 Considering these factors, we have decided to use Kruskal's algorithm \citep{kruskal1956shortest} for generating the mazes.
 Kruskal's algorithm starts with a maze where all possible walls are drawn.
 Then, at each step, the algorithm selects a wall randomly and removes it if the two neighboring cells of this wall were not previously connected.
 This algorithm is continued until the maze is fully connected.
 For the start point of the maze, we select one of the cells adjacent to the first wall selected by the algorithm.
 We then compute the distances of all the cells to the start cell and in particular the maximum distance $d_{\max}$.
 Then we uniformly choose the target distance in $[d_{\max} - 20, d_{\max}]$, and select the end cell such that its distance from the start cell is equal to the target distance.
 This approach ensures that the distance between the start and end cells is random and also large enough to make the maze challenging.
 Finally, we insert a wall in the maze to make two components.
 If the label is 0 we put this wall in the unique path that connects the start and end cells, otherwise if the label is 1 we put the wall such that the path between the start and end cells remains intact.
 In addition to that condition, we select the wall that minimizes the difference in the size of the two resulting components (i.e., our goal is to have components of the same size ideally).

-\paragraph{Scratchpads.} To generate the multi-frame scratchpads of the maze datasets we basically simulate a breadth-first search (BFS) from the start cell.
-We start from the start/source cell and for each scratchpad frame, we color any cell that is at a maximum distance of $10$ from the previously colored cells until we reach the end of the maze component or the solution is found.
-Note that adding cells of distance $1$ at each would have resulted in too many frames.
-What we do for generating the scratchpads is similar to BFS.
-In particular, if we define $d_{\mathrm{target}}$ equal to the distance to the end cell if they are in the same component and the maximum distance from the start cell otherwise, then the $k$th scratchpad frame colors all cells within distance $\min\{10k, d_{\mathrm{target}}\}$ from the start cell (note that we end the search once the target is reached or the whole component is explored).
-In this case, also, the single-frame scratchpad is the same as the final scratchpad frame in the multi-frame scratchpad.
+\paragraph{Chain-of-sketch.} To generate the multi-frame CoS of the maze datasets we basically simulate a breadth-first search (BFS) from the start cell.
+We start from the start/source cell and for each CoS frame, we color any cell that is at a maximum distance of $10$ from the previously colored cells until we reach the end of the maze component or the solution is found.
+Note that adding cells of distance $1$ at each step would have resulted in too many frames.
+What we do for generating the CoS frames is similar to BFS.
+In particular, if we define $d_{\mathrm{target}}$ equal to the distance to the end cell if they are in the same component and the maximum distance from the start cell otherwise, then the $k$th CoS frame colors all cells within distance $\min\{10k, d_{\mathrm{target}}\}$ from the start cell (note that we end the search once the target is reached or the whole component is explored).
+In this case, also, the single-frame CoS is the same as the final CoS frame in the multi-frame CoS.